 I remember when some of the very first hashtag design challenges were created.
 It was a totally novel concept, and they only happened on specific days.
 It was a big deal!
 After those first hashtag challenges, groups slowly developed, but is was a gradual thing.
 The challenges were carefully crafted, the rules meticulously laid out, and it was all a big deal.
 People played along with careful planning, hosts were equally diligent in responding.
 Hosts took their responsibilities as seriously as the people playing took their posting.
 Winning was a coup d’etat, a real feat!
 Because the rules were so strict about following hosts accounts leading the groups really benefited.

-Most groups still try to have “rules” but only a relatively small number of people can or do keep track of the finer details of who’s and the what’s involved.
-Most people are happy enough to be aware of the hashtags and to use them.
+There are now only a few group hashtags sprinkled around.
+The ones that still exist try to have “rules” but only a relatively small number of people participate accordingly.
+Few people have the time or energy to keep track of the finer details.
+Most people are happy enough to be aware of hashtags and try to use them.

-- By creating a hashtag you are saying to the community, I’m here, I’m committed and part of this community.
+- By hosting a hashtag group or challenge you are saying to the community, I’m here, I’m committed and part of this community.

 - Listing it in your bio does add a bit of credibility and it can help define your focus.

 - There are always some people paying close enough attention and you can gain followers.